influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 nc -lu 8089
 ```

-'nc' will print the exact Telegraf output on stdout.
+`nc` will print the exact Telegraf output on stdout.
 You can also direct the output to a file for further inspection:

 ```